-- 4.8 Providers at V3 will have been unable to provide the regulator with sufficient assurance that they meet the requirements of the standard.
+- A significant financial event in the short term (typically one to two years) that could change the profile of the organisation, for example a refinancing requirement or a material peak in sales exposure - A business plan that is built on assumptions that are difficult to achieve or justify on the basis of past experience or current operating conditions - A weaker financial profile with less headroom against covenants or insufficient cash generation for the level of risk being taken.
+Using debt or sales income to meet interest costs is a concern for the regulator - A business plan that does not cope with severe but plausible adverse stress (testing: and/or can't absorb a limited amount of stresses without enacting) (mitigations.) - 4.10 Providers at V3 will have been unable to provide the regulator with sufficient assurance that they meet the requirements of the Standard.
 In these circumstances the regulator will be working closely with the provider to try and remedy the issue as soon as possible.
-Providers at V4 are in serious financial difficulty and the regulator will be working with the provider and others (as appropriate) to remedy the situation, potentially using the regulator's full range of intervention powers. - 4.9 In some cases, as well as publishing a provider's grades, we will also issue a narrative regulatory judgement report.
+Providers at V4 are in serious financial difficulty and the regulator will be working with the provider and others (as appropriate) to remedy the situation, potentially using the regulator's full range of intervention powers. - 4.11 In some cases, as well as publishing a provider's grades, we will also issue a narrative regulatory judgement report.
 We will usually do this where, for any reason, our assessment of that provider has changed, or there are new issues we want to make public.
 If our assessment of a provider's grades has not changed since the last publication, we will normally only re-publish its grades, unless the provider remains non-G1/V1 following completion of an IDA.